 Understand and master Azure skills, by taking up Microsoft Azure Course in Bangalore!

 Let us discuss the pricing models one by one.

-Table storage stores large amounts of semi-structured data in a key value format.
-Azure Table storage stores petabytes of data that is easy to scale as per requirements.
-The entities in the table are stored with name and value pairs.
+Table storage stores large amounts of semi-structured data in a key-value format.
+Azure Table storage stores petabytes of data that are easy to scale as per requirements.
+The entities in the table are stored with names and value pairs.
 It is inexpensive and can be easily accessed by using a clustered index.
 Some of the protocols to access Azure Storage Explorer are REST and OData.

 Blob is an acronym for binary large object.
 It is used to store large amounts of unstructured data such as images, video files, audio files, PDFs etc. What really offers this scalability of storing massive amounts of data is the Content Delivery Network that Blob uses.
 Blob storage can be divided into two access tires, a hot access tier for data, which is frequently used, and a cold access tier, which is not accessed very often.
 As the cold access tier is not accessed frequently, it is cheaper than the hot access tier.
 This, in turn, gives the advantage of storing more data at an effective price.